opentelekomcloud-infra/docs-next-charts/DEPLOYMENT.md

 ### zalando-postgres-operator

-Zalando Postgres Operator creates and manages PostgreSQL clusters running in Kubernetes.
+[zalando-postgres-operator](https://github.com/zalando/postgres-operator) creates and manages PostgreSQL clusters running in Kubernetes.
 The operator delivers an easy to run highly-available PostgreSQL clusters on Kubernetes powered by [Patroni](https://github.com/patroni/patroni).
 It is configured only through Postgres manifests (CRDs) to ease integration into automated CI/CD pipelines with no access to Kubernetes API directly, promoting infrastructure as code vs manual operations.

 #### Install the Helm Chart